-Spain holds minimum-security reserves for three different groups of oil products: gasoline, middle distillates (diesel, kerosene, and jet fuel), and heavy fuel oils.
+Spain holds minimum-security reserves for three different groups of oil products: gasoline, middle distillates (diesel, kerosene, and jet fuel), and heavy fuel oils, as well as crude oil.
 CORES recalculates reserve requirements for each product category monthly and these basically correspond to the 92-day average of sales and consumption in the preceding calendar year.

-CORES has the right to fulfill its obligation to increase its oil reserves to ensure at least 42 days' worth of oil consumption through acquisitions in the open market and, for up to a maximum of 50% of total strategic reserves, through leasing contracts with oil operators.
-Currently, CORES has only two storage facilities of its own, which account for a minor share of its total stocks.
-It rents most of its stocking capacity from third parties.
+CORES may fulfill its obligation to maintain at least 42 days' worth of oil consumption through acquisitions in the open market and, for up to a maximum of 50% of total strategic reserves, through leasing contracts with oil operators.